The Coast Miwok

 Many Coast Miwoks migrated to Franciscan missions in San Francisco starting in the 1780s, and by 1810, disease, forced labor, and religious and societal indoctrination had led to the demise of their way of life.

 Today, the Coast Miwok people form a single, federally recognized tribe called the Federated Indians of Graton Rancheria.
-A recreated Miwok village is maintained in Point Reyes National Seashore, near the HI-Point Reyes Hostel, 25 miles north of the Marin Headlands.
+A recreated Miwok village is maintained in Point Reyes National Seashore, near the HI Point Reyes, 25 miles north of the Marin Headlands.

 An Agricultural Tradition